Table of Contents

 The street is one of the most popular attractions in Nice as it is a wonderful place to enjoy the city’s great weather.
 It also has many storied landmarks and seemingly endless pebble beaches.

 The diversion of traffic makes it easy to stroll along Promenade des Anglais and lap up the sunlight.
-This casual walk will likely top your list of unforgettable things to do in Nice.
+This casual walk will likely top your list of unforgettable activities in Nice.
 Walking along the street is a popular activity, but if you want to appreciate its true beauty, you should visit Castle Hill Park.

 Parc de la Colline du Chateau